neuralmagic/deepsparse/src/deepsparse/server/README.md

 class PipelineClient:
     """
-    Client object for making requests to the example DeepSparse inference server
+    Client object for making requests to the example DeepSparse inference server with a single model

     :param address: IP address of the server, default is 0.0.0.0
     :param port: Port the server is hosted on, default is 5543